“I can’t remember the faces, except for one or two that I kept an eye on, hoping to get to them before they drowned”

-You don’t need a specific look, specific culture, ID, social status, no specific character traits.
+You don’t need a specific look, specific culture, no ID, no social status, no other definition.

-You find life in every face, filled with happiness or fear of death.
+It’s measured in the depth of a sight, filled with happiness or fear of death.

 What could be more meaningful than this protest against death, what could be more beautiful than the tireless fight against suffering?